Gallery

 Gallery – San Blas III

 From Isla Tigre, we sail on to Waisaladup in San Blas, where our friend Moni comes on board.
 We continue with her to the so-called swimming pool: here we meet up with many old friends from the Turtle Cay Marina in crystal-clear, turquoise waters.
 After various dream islands, we also make a detour with the dinghy into the Rio Mangles on the nearby mainland.
-We are immediately surrounded by the intense green of the mangroves, and the contrast to the piles of sand and palm trees could not be more striking.
+The water is choppy, and every other wave sends a splash of spray over the bow – good thing our camera and phones stay dry in the little drybag.
+As we glide into the narrow channels between the mangroves, the scenery shifts completely: the lush green closes in around us, and the contrast to the sandy islets with palm trees couldn’t be more striking.

 Continue reading →